Verifereum is an open-source project centred on a comprehensive

 We’re currently working on three main tracks:

-- Optimizing execution in logic
+- Optimizing execution by evaluation in logic

-- Building Hoare/Separation logic for EVM bytecode
+- Building Hoare/separation logic for EVM bytecode

-- Creating verification examples
+- Creating verification examples and proof automation

-- Vyper Verification
+- Compiler Verification

-- Building verification infrastructure
+- Building reusable compiler-correctness infrastructure

 Technical Details